mosi-arch/research/CipherPunk/14-ZeroKnowledge_Security_Usecase.md

 ### Mathematics Formula:

-Let(variable) d be the document to be transferred, H(d) be its hash value, and E(k, d) be the result of encrypting d with a symmetric encryption algorithm using key k.
+Let(variable) d be the document to be transferred, `H(d)` be its hash value, and `E(k, d)` be the result of encrypting d with a symmetric encryption algorithm using key `k`.
 Let g be a generator of a cyclic group, and let s be a secret value known only to the sender.
 > ◼ 'let' in mathematics same as 'variable' in programming

-1. Sender: Choose a random value r and compute the commitment value C as:
+1. Sender: Choose a random value `r` and compute the commitment value `C` as:
 ```
 C = g^r * (H(d))^s
 ```

-2. Sender: Send C and E(k, d) to the recipient.
+2. Sender: Send `C` and `E(k, d)` to the recipient.

-3. Recipient: Choose a random value x and send it to the sender.
+3. Recipient: Choose a random value `x` and send it to the sender.

-4. Sender: Compute the response value y as:
+4. Sender: Compute the response value `y` as:
 ```
 y = r + s*x
 ```

-5. Sender: Send y to the recipient.
+5. Sender: Send `y` to the recipient.

 6. Recipient: Verify the zero-knowledge proof by checking that:
 ```
 g^y = C * (H(d))^x
 ```

-7. Recipient: If the zero-knowledge proof is valid, decrypt E(k, d) using the shared secret key.
+7. Recipient: If the zero-knowledge proof is valid, decrypt `E(k, d)` using the shared secret key.

 #